amjack100/gnulinux-tk-website/content/builtins/disown.md

 $ disown %1
 ```

-In this case, the we've detached the job with ID 1 from the current shell.
-Now,
+In this case, we've detached the job with ID 1 from the current shell.
+Now, the
-the shell process can be killed and the job will continue to run anyway.
+shell process can be killed and the job will continue to run anyway.
+Normally if
-Normally if a shell process is killed, any jobs will be killed along with it as
+a shell process is killed, any jobs will be killed along with it as a job is a
-a job is a "child" of its shell.
+"child" of its shell.

-Disown the current job.
+Disown the current job.\*

 ```bash
 $ disown